 Best value public schools are gradually becoming better choices for most ordinaries.
 Rising tuition and other associated expenses bring big financial pressure to people who want to enjoy a good education.
 Public colleges with excellent faculty and advanced facilities are more economical and affordable than private colleges.
-Check our list of the top 10 best value colleges for out-of-state students and see which one you want to go.
+What colleges are the best value?
+Check our list of the top 10 best-value colleges for out-of-state students and see which one you want to go to.

 How is the Tuition of Best Value Public Colleges

 In the United States, out-of-state tuition at public colleges is much more expensive than in-state tuition.
 Public universities often charge different tuition fees based on a student’s residency status.
 In-state residents enjoy lower tuition, while students from other states or countries pay higher fees.
-This difference is mainly due to the unequal funding of local governments for schools in their states.
+This difference is mainly due to the unequal funding of local governments for colleges in their states.
 In the University of California system, for example, in-state students pay about $14,000 a year in tuition, while non-residents pay more than $45,000.
-This difference makes it imperative for many students to take it into account when choosing a college.
+This difference makes it imperative for many students to take best value colleges in the US into account.

 The List of Best Value Public Colleges